vmurigneu/MET/README.md

 ### 7. Eukaryote and prokaryote classification

 The assembly contigs (adaptive and non-adaptive) are classified into prokaryote or eukaryote contigs using the software [whokaryote](https://github.com/LottePronk/whokaryote).
+Note that contigs with less than 2 genes or shorter than the minimum size are not classified and do not appear in the output.

 ### 8. Virus and plasmid classification